Clemente Soto Vélez Cultural and Educational Center

 Films by or about Latinos:

-CSV does not actively collect films, although there are some in its archive.
-Some Latino film companies like Cine Huracán and MoxieFilms, and independent filmmakers including Vlamyr Vizcaya, Luis Castro, and Isabel Bigalow hold studios at CSV.
+The Clemente does not actively collect films, although there are some in its archive.
+Some Latino film companies like Cine Huracán and MoxieFilms, and independent filmmakers including Vlamyr Vizcaya, Luis Castro, and Isabel Bigalow hold studios at the Clemente.
 The organization can facilitate contact with these artists and companies in order for researchers to have access to their productions and archival materials.

 Vertical file materials related to Latino art: artist files, brochures, pamphlets, clippings: